vaishudesai29499/Vendors-System/README.md

 # Description
 This is a vendor management system task that involves creating, listing, updating, and deleting vendor details based on user input.
 Using the Django framework, I created a vendor app to display these details.
 Users can create vendors by providing various arguments, which are then stored in the backend database.This task was assigned by FATMUG.

+#  Plan
-#  Roadmap
+  # Start and Planning:
-Start and Plan: Understand the project scope and set up the basic structure.
+  Begin by comprehensively understanding the project scope and establishing the foundational structure.

+  # Vendor Setup:
-Vendor Setup: Create a system to manage vendor information and test it.
+  Create a robust system for effectively managing vendor information and thoroughly test its functionality.

-Purchase Order Management: Develop purchase order forms and check their functionality.
+  Purchase Order Management: Develop purchase order forms and verify their functionality to ensure smooth transaction processes.

-Performance Evaluation: Add a scoring system for vendors and calculate scores dynamically.
+  Performance Evaluation: Implement a scoring mechanism for vendors and dynamically calculate their performance scores.

-Historical Tracking: Include a history feature to track vendor performance over time.
+  Historical Tracking: Integrate a feature for tracking vendor performance history over time, enabling better decision-making.

-Testing Phase: Conduct thorough testing, find and fix bugs.
+  Testing Phase: Conduct rigorous testing to identify and rectify any issues or bugs present in the system.

-Deployment: Put the system online for use.
+  Deployment: Launch the system online for user accessibility and utilization.

-Maintenance: Keep an eye on the system, fix issues, and assist users.
+  Maintenance: Continuously monitor the system, address any issues promptly, and provide ongoing support to users.